differentialprivacy/differentialprivacy/_posts/2021-03-11-flavoursofdelta.md

 - **Concentrated DP** (CDP)  [**[BS16]**](https://arxiv.org/abs/1605.02065 "Mark Bun and Thomas Steinke.
 Concentrated Differential Privacy: Simplifications, Extensions, and Lower Bounds.
 TCC 2016") is an even stronger requirement, which roughly speaking requires the algorithm to be Rényi DP _simultaneously_ for all $$1< \alpha \leq \infty$$.
 More simply, this is "morally" a requirement on the MGF of $$Z$$ which asks it to be subgaussian.

-The above two examples are not just fun but weird variants of DP: they actually capture the baheviour of many well-known differentially private algorithms, and in particular that of the Gaussian mechanism.
+The above two examples are not just fun but weird variants of DP: they actually capture the behaviour of many well-known differentially private algorithms, and in particular that of the Gaussian mechanism.
 While the guarantees they provide are less easy to state and interpret than $$\varepsilon$$-DP or $$(\varepsilon,\delta)$$-DP, they are incredibly useful to analyze those algorithms, and enjoy very nice composition properties... and, of course, lead to that smooth tradeoff between $$\varepsilon$$ and $$\delta$$ for $$(\varepsilon,\delta)$$-DP.

 **To summarize:**
 - $$\varepsilon$$-DP gives great guarantees, but is a very stringent requirement.
 Corresponds to the privacy loss random variable supported on $$[-\varepsilon,\varepsilon]$$ (no tails!)